dataLanced/dataLanced.Github.io/NBA_Case_Study_Project.md

 - Both Nikola Jokic and Jayson Tatum are very dominant outliers.
 - Anthony Edwards is very similar to Zach Lavine and Donovan Mitchell but at least 5 years younger!
 - Sacramento Kings have the best 3-point shooting power forwards in the league!
-- Joel Embiid and Demar Derozan stand out a lot!
+- Joel Embiid stands out a lot!
 Find out why!
 - Some shooting guards actually have more assists than some point guards!

 In the upcoming data analyis section, I'll explain how I came away with these insights!
 If you're a hard core hoops fan though, I'll warn you in advance, but your favorite all-star caliber players might not stand out as much as you think—at least in this brief analytics project!